Syracuse ends 2-game losing streak with 80-57 win over Pittsburgh

 Despite being outnumbered, it was Emily Engstler’s rebound to lose.
 With the rest of SU’s zone positioned on the left side of the floor, she stayed on the right block while three Pittsburgh players crashed the glass.

 Syracuse began the week outside of the AP Top 25 for the first time all season.
-It led head coach Quentin Hillsman to label this game the first of “the most important for our season right now” via Zoom on Tuesday.
+It led head coach Quentin Hillsman to label this game “the most important for our season right now” via Zoom on Tuesday.
+Pregame, Hillsman reiterated that.

-The Orange played like it all night.
-On the opening tip, Tiana Mangakahia wrestled the ball away from an opponent, and seconds later, she lured a defender to the corner with her eyes before passing backdoor to a cutting Williams for the layup.
+“I told our players, ‘we don’t win this game, season’s over, we’re going to the NIT,’” Hillsman said postgame.
+“Period.
+That’s what I told them.
+‘We’re done.’”

-The Orange kept the pressure on for the remainder of the quarter.
+SU kept the pressure on for the remainder of the quarter.
 Mangakahia canned a 3-pointer of her own from the top of the key.
-Engstler banked home a runner while Djaldi-Tabdi finished a fast break layup.
+Engstler banked home a runner while Djaldi-Tabdi finished a fast-break layup.
 Taleah Washington then capped SU’s lead at 15 with a deep 3-pointer from the right wing, her first shot since Dec.
 20 against Boston College.

-But as the game wore on, Syracuse allowed Pittsburgh to penetrate its full-court press with little resistance.
-While the Panthers rarely converted on consecutive possessions in the first half, they proceeded to chip away at the Orange’s 15-point lead as SU’s field goal percentage normalized after it didn’t miss in the game’s first four minutes.
+Pittsburgh progressively chipped away for the next 30 minutes, but in the first half, Syracuse responded.
+When Destiny Strother hit her second 3-pointer of the game, getting the Panthers back within 11 for a third time, Washington responded with her own triple, and Djaldi-Tabdi got a right-handed hook shot to fall.
+From the sidelines, White threw up both hands and shook his head while smiling, in dismay at how to stifle SU.

+“That’s why we’re the best team in the country,” Engstler said.
+“And I’ll say it every single time I get interviewed.”

+But in the third quarter, the Orange shot just 25% from the field after making over half their shots in the first 20 minutes, and Pitt capitalized on it.
+Then, it was Strother answering Digna Strautmane’s make and Pitt’s Gabbie Green responding to Djaldi-Tabdi’s second 3-pointer of the game.
+With seven minutes left, Pittsburgh had narrowed Syracuse’s lead to two points.

-With just over six minutes to play, and the Orange clinging to a six-point lead, Mangakahia was pressured by Pitt’s Jayla Everett and lost the ball.
-This time it was the veteran’s turn to hit the floor, diving to secure a jump ball with possession favoring Syracuse.
-Rather than being rewarded with points the following play, Mangakahia had her 3 blocked, and she was called for her fourth foul since she had nowhere to land.
+The Orange led by six a minute later, when Mangakahia was pressured by Pitt’s Jayla Everett and lost the ball.
+This time, it was the veteran’s turn to hit the floor, diving to secure a jump ball with possession favoring Syracuse.
+But Mangakahia had her 3 blocked, and she was called for her fourth foul since she gave Everett nowhere to land.

+I told our players, ‘we don't win this game, season’s over, we're going to the NITHead coach Quentin Hillsman

 So, Hillsman turned to Washington.
-Pittsburgh could’ve gotten within two possessions on its next trip down the floor, but SU’s backup guard denied the Panthers an extra shot with a defensive rebound.
-On the other end, every Syracuse player touched the basketball, and the sequence culminated in a 3-pointer for Djaldi-Tabdi.
+Pittsburgh could’ve gotten back within one possession on its next trip down the floor, but SU’s backup guard denied the Panthers an extra shot with a defensive rebound.
+On the other end, every Syracuse player touched the basketball, and the sequence culminated in another 3-pointer for Djaldi-Tabdi.

+“Just a real, big-girl-toughness play,” Hillsman said of Washington.
+“That rebound was huge, it was.”

 Syracuse then forced a Pittsburgh turnover, but Williams pulled up for 3 on the fast break, trying to deliver the dagger.
-She missed, and Pittsburgh took the long rebound right back down the floor for an and-one layup, bringing the score to 60-53.
-Hillsman screamed after Williams, “Priscilla, Get your ass back!”
+She missed, and Pittsburgh took the long rebound right back down the floor for an and-1 layup, bringing the score to 60-53.
+Hillsman screamed after Williams, “Priscilla, get your ass back!”

-The Orange responded emphatically to their coach a final time in the succeeding five minutes of the game.
-Syracuse would finish on a 20-6 run, aided by 3-pointers from three different players.
-Engstler’s hustle in the previous 35 minutes was rewarded with her second of two 3s to give her her fifth double-double of the season and her 500th career rebound.
-This time, all Hillsman could do was smile.
+Another Pittsburgh score sent the two teams to the game’s final media timeout, giving Hillsman one last chance to will his team back to its early-game intensity.
+The Orange responded emphatically, finishing on that 20-2 run.
+First, it was Cardoso via Mangakahia.
+Then, a Williams steal set up Lewis to give it back to her for an easy layup.

+Engstler capped the scoring with her second trifecta, giving her 12 points and 13 rebounds, including her 500th career board and fifth double-double this season.
+Late in the game, the Orange stretched the lead from long range — Engstler, then Williams, then Lewis.

 Published on January 28, 2021 at 8:13 pm